Global solution for the 3D gravity water waves system above a flat bottom: Introduction

 \end{theorem}

-\begin{remark} The top regularity $N_0$ can be improved after being more careful with the argument used in this paper.
-Since our goal is to show global existence and highlight main difficulties, we do not pursue the goal of optimizing the required top regularity here. \end{remark} \begin{remark} From (\ref{boundovertime}), we can derive that there is no traveling wave below a certain smallness level determined by $\bar{\epsilon}$ in above theorem. \end{remark}
+\begin{remark} From (\ref{boundovertime}), we know that there is no traveling wave below a certain smallness level determined by`` $\bar{\epsilon}$'' in the above theorem. \end{remark}

-\begin{remark} From the improved $Z$-norm estimate part (section \ref{improvedZnorm}), as a byproduct, we also know that the solution is scattering to a linear solution in a lower regularity Sobolev space, e.g., $H^5(\R^2)$. \end{remark}
+\begin{remark} As a byproduct of deriving the improved $Z$-norm estimate for the profile of the nonlinear solution, we know that the solution is scattering to a linear solution in a lower regularity Sobolev space, e.g., $H^5(\R^2)$. \end{remark}